mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## COR list

-Regarding cor lists, I like personaly like to do it in two steps.
-First step woul be creating incoming and outgoing COR lists with uniq keys (incoming) and uniq  locks (outgoing).
-This way nothing is working by default because evry incoming dial peer have only one uniq key that cant unlock any of outgoing dial-peers.
-Then i step 2 I indentify for each incoming dial peer what would be allowed-only outgoing dial-peer.
-Then I add "keys" to incoming COR list for that incoming dial-peer to match only allowed outgoing "locks".
+Regarding COR lists, I like to do it in two steps.
+First step would be creating incoming and outgoing COR lists with uniq keys (incoming) and uniq  locks (outgoing).
+This way nothing is working by default because every incoming dial-peer have only one uniq key that can't unlock any of outgoing dial-peers.
+Then in step 2 I identify for each incoming dial-peer what would be allowed outgoing dial-peer.
+Only then I add "keys" to incoming COR list for that incoming dial-peer to match only allowed outgoing "locks".

 ### That is it folks.